ether/etherpad-proxy/README.md

 For database settings/options please see UeberDB https://github.com/ether/ueberdb

-## V0
-- [ ] Don't try to route anything to any backends that aren't responding

 ## V1
 - [ ] Test in production.
   - [ ] Export endpoints <-- pretty sure this is currently broken (as padid might not be right - I think it just needs a split)